Concettas/concettas/content/_index.md

     wed: '7:30a - 4p'
   phone: 301-829-7571
   text: >-
-    Welcome to _**Concetta's Main Street Bistro!**_  Proudly serving Mt.
+    Welcome to **_Concetta's Main Street Bistro!_**  Proudly serving Mt.
 Airy since **2008**, we are located in historic downtown in the old firehouse.
     Open _7 days a week_ at 7:30 am, we feature a complete all day breakfast menu.
 Recently voted Mt.
-Airy's #1 restaurant, Concetta's is famous for our amazing one of kind sandwiches, subs, wraps, salad, and homemade soups.
+Airy's #1 restaurant, Concetta's is famous for our amazing one of kind sandwiches, subs, wraps, salads, and homemade soups.
 We always welcome customer creativity as we want your experience to be the best.
 We cater under the same philosophy--customized for your particular event, large or small.  **Welcome again to Concetta's!**  We hope to see you